chi-initiative/kora-documentation/docs/getting-started/system_requirements.md

 # System Requirements

-Kora requires a server environment deployed with what is often referred to as a LAMP Stack.
+Kora requires a server environment with at least 1 GB of storage and 1 GB of RAM, deployed with what is referred to as a LAMP Stack.
 LAMP stands for:

 * Linux Operating System
-* Apache Version 2.0
+* Apache (Version 2.0)
-* MySQL Version 5.7.20
+* MySQL (Version 5.7.20)
-* PHP Version 7.1.3
+* PHP (Version 7.1.3)

+These versions are Kora's minimum version requirements.

 Oftentimes, the server environment will rely on minor variations of these.
 For instance, the httpd (or Hypertext Transfer Protocol Daemon) version of Apache 2 is often used.

 Use whichever installer is available for your Linux-based environment to install — or confirm installation of — the most recent versions of these basic applications in your Linux server environment.
-Common installers are `apt` (Advanced Package Tool) and `yum` (Yellowdog Updater, Modifier).
+Common installers include `apt` (Advanced Package Tool) and `yum` (Yellowdog Updater, Modifier).

 ## PHP Packages